Genivia/ugrep/README.md

 - **ugrep searches UTF-8/16/32 input and other formats**.
 Option `--encoding` permits many other file formats to be searched, such as ISO-8859-1, EBCDIC, and code pages 437, 850, 858, 1250 to 1258.

+- **ugrep** customizes the output format for you with options `--csv`, `--json`, and `--xml` to outpu CSV, JSON, or XML.
+Options such as `--format` are available to take custom formatting to the extreme.

 - **ugrep understands gitignore-style globs** and ignores files specified in a `.gitignore` file (or any other file) with `--exclude-from=.gitignore`.